CodeZephyr91/BugHunt-Solutions/ISSUES.md

 ```js
 authHeader.split(' ')[1]
 ```
-may return undefined which can cause runtime errors.
+may cause runtime error if authHeader is undefined and split is applied to it